Altman Z-Score

 Z-score < 1.80 = Distress

-How to use the ratio
+How to use the Z Score

 Available as a screening ratio: No

-The Altman Z-Score in the stock screener
+The Altman Z Score in the stock screener

 You can easily use the Altman Z-Score in any of your stock screens.